kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/03-currently-logged-in-user.md

 // MORE CODE
 ```

-* But it is important that we return `null` in this case because we do want to have this query and for it to return nothing because someone might not be logged in
+* But it is important that we return `null` because someone might not be logged in

 ## And if there is a `userId`
 `backend/src/generated/prisma.graphql`